 One of the joys of being a dog mom is putting your sweet boo in adorable clothes and accessories.
 But you can’t expect dog costumes to be immediately popular with the wearer—which is why we asked Hallmark’s Union Hill Photo Studio Stylist and expert dog rescuer Nicole C. to share her tips for choosing and making dog costumes and photographing your best friends.

-HOW TO CHOOSE A COSTUME FOR YOUR PET
+HOW TO CHOOSE A DOG COSTUME

-Every fall, I get sucked into the aisle of pet costumes at Target.
+Every fall, I get sucked into the aisle of dog costumes at Target.
 I must sound like a maniac, laughing to myself about the possibility of my squirrel-chasing dog dressed as a squirrel, or my long, short dog dressed as a hot dog.